Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 }
 ```
 **Note: you may use data-dv-parms in conjunction with a data-parameter-factory callback function.
 The callback function is given priority over the data-dv-param attributes if any duplicate properties are encountered.**

+### Additional Information on data-dv-param<a name="additional-info-params">

+To pass parameters in the DaVinci request that is sent when the flow is loaded, use data-dv-param-<name> attributes.
+You can use as many of these attributes as you need on an element.
+The parameter name that is sent to DaVinci is inferred in a couple ways.
+It will remove data-dv-param- and the rest of the name will be used as the parameter name in PascalCase.
+To customize the parameter name (e.g., as a different casing) you can do so by adding the parameter name in front of two colons before the value.
+See last example below.

 ### Additional Information on Callbacks<a name="additional-info-callbacks">